PX4/PX4-user_guide/en/getting_started/flight_modes.md

 #### Hold Mode (Auto Hold)

 You can use Hold in case of emergency or during a mission in order to Hold the aircraft at its current position autonomously and pause the flight, while you get time to assess the situation either emergency or mission related.
-When you activate Hold mode with a pre-programmed switch, the copter or multi-copter will fix itself to its current GPS position and altitude and hover there.
+When you activate Hold mode with a pre-programmed switch, the multicopter will fix itself to its current GPS position and altitude and hover there.
 During hold you are not able to control the craft with the RC.
 It is the first line of defense if you lose control over the aircraft and panic.

 #### Return Mode (Return to Launch/Home - RTL)

 ![GPS](../../images/flight_modes/GPS_s.png)

-The copter or multicopter will return in a straight line at the current altitude (if higher than the home position + hovering altitude) or on the hovering altitude (if higher than the current altitude), then lands automatically.
+The multicopter will return in a straight line at the current altitude (if higher than the home position + hovering altitude) or on the hovering altitude (if higher than the current altitude), then lands automatically.

 #### Mission Mode